ibm-cloud-docs/power-iaas/modifying-instance.md

     ![Finding your server details](./images/console-server-details.png "Finding your server details"){: caption="Figure 1.
 Finding your server details" caption-side="bottom"}

 3. After you click the **Edit** icon, a menu appears.
 Use the toggles to change your instance's **Entitled capacity** and **Memory (GB)**.
 Click **Next.**

+    If the VM is inactive, you can change the processor type to **Dedicated** or **Shared** and adjust the amount of memory however you'd like.
+The minimum and maximum values for **Memory (GB)** and **Entitled capacity** are recalculated based on the type of processor.
+When you choose to resize an active VM, you cannot change the processor type.
+The minimum amount of **Memory (GB)** and **Entitled capacity** are half of what was allocated at provisioning time, while their maximum amount is double.
+    {: tip}

     ![Modifying your server details](./images/console-modify-server-details.png "Modifying your server details"){: caption="Figure 2.
 Modifying your server details" caption-side="bottom"}